mkillewald/keychron-qmk_firmware/keyboards/keychron/k8_pro/ansi/rgb/keymaps/mkillewald/readme.md

 ## Keychron K8 Pro RGB ANSI STM32L432 Keymap v1.0.0

 ## Features:
-- Fn+Home enters DFU mode for flashing (saves you from removing the space bar)
 - On macOS, F3 opens Mission Control and F4 opens Launchpad
 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled with the following options: